Debra A. Hope, Ph.D.

 Department of Psychology

-HOPE LAB CURRENT STUDENTS
+HOPE LAB CURRENT GRADUATE STUDENTS

 Todd graduated from Judson University and the University of Oklahoma.
 His research interests are how anxiety impacts the assessment, management and rehabilitation of sports-concussion.
 Particularly, he is interested in how anxiety is manifested and measured once athletes concuss and how does that impact the constellation of symptoms.
 Todd is currently investigating what anxiety measure is most appropriate for screening in concussion and reviewing what the literature has to say about concussion and anxiety sequelae.